Who We Are

 Comments and constructive criticisms are welcome, we accept hate mail too via email.
 Perhaps our Store might interest you.

-Hurricane Katrina and the Center
+Hurricane Katrina and the Satire & Comment Think-Tank

 We lost all our think-tanks, updated software and our Internet.
 We had recently upgraded from steel think-tanks to modern fiberglass tanks.
 Because of their light weight and portability, each researcher had their own individual tank, which was far more conducive to thinking than the old massive steel tanks.

-This is a NASA photo and don't worry - FEMA can see it coming too When the Hurricane hit we were very lucky that these tanks floated very well and our staff were able to float out of the building and get to safety.
+This is a NASA photo and don't worry - FEMA can see it coming too When the Hurricane hit, we were very lucky that these tanks floated very well and our staff were able to float out of the building and get to safety.

 Finally we would like to reiterate that we are the ACPA.
 Please do not confuse us with the ACPA.